grouparoo/grouparoo/documents/guides/first-time-setup.md

 You can choose how often Grouparoo will check your Source for new data.
 You will also point Grouparoo to the column that indicates when a row in your users table has been updated, such as an `updated_at` timestamp column.
 ![Schedule](https://raw.githubusercontent.com/grouparoo/grouparoo/master/documents/images/guides/new-source-schedule.png)

-Now your first Source is all set up! 🎉
-Grouparoo is now regularly pulling in data from your Source.
+Now your first Source is all set up! 🎉 Grouparoo is now regularly pulling in data from your Source.

 ### Adding more Profile Properties

 You can have multiple Profile Properties defined from the same Source.
-You can create new Profile Properties from the Profile Properties list:
+You can create new Profile Properties from the Profile Property Rules list:
 ![New Profile Properties](https://raw.githubusercontent.com/grouparoo/grouparoo/master/documents/images/guides/new-profile-properties.png)

 You can also create new Profile Properties by going to a Source's detail page.